Complete Game Project [part4] Level and Platform Design

 This fourth installment of the Complete Game Project focusses on level and platform design.
 We will create the platforms our character and the enemies will move on.
 They need to match the player character’s look and feel.
 It’s important for them to stand out enough.
 Also, they need to be easily identifiable as something solid to stand on.

-For this sample game the game play is limited to one screen (with the platforms connecting left and right side.
-E.g. the player or an enemy moves out to the left only to reappear on the right side).
+For this sample game the game play is limited to one screen.
+The platforms will be connecting left and right side.
+E.g. the player or an enemy moves out to the left only to reappear on the right side.